lentzi90/kubernetes-training-material/tasks/02-networkpolicies/README.md

 # Network policies

 Prereq: a Kubernetes cluster with support for NetworkPolicies.
-If you did 01-rbac, you should already have this, otherwise, check the [README.md](../../README.md) for how to set up minikube with Cilium.
+Check the [README.md](../../README.md) for how to set up KIND with Cilium.

 1. Create default deny NetworkPolicies (both incoming and outgoing) for the `red` and `blue` namespaces.
 2. Create NetworkPolicies that allow Pods in `blue` to send packets to `red` and Pods in `red` to receive packets from `blue`.